Written by Tenley Haraldson.

 - Remove the filter.
 Using an old toothbrush dipped in a solution of warm water and a few drops of Puracy Dish Soap, clean all of the areas where food tends to build up.

 - Fill a cup with white vinegar and place it on the top rack.
 Run the empty dishwasher for one cycle.

-- Finally, sprinkle baking soda throughout the bottom of your dishwasher.
+- Sprinkle baking soda throughout the bottom of your dishwasher.
 Run another empty cycle with hot water and allow the machine to complete the drying cycle.

-It took years of R&D to create what we consider the best natural dishwasher pods on the market.
-Unlike synthetic ingredients found in other products, our 99.5% natural formula harnesses the power of plant enzymes to break down food stains on any dishwasher-safe surface safe.
+It took years of R&D to create the best natural dishwasher pods anywhere.
+Our 99.5% natural formula uses plant-based enzymes to break down tough food stains on all dishwasher-safe surfaces – with zero residue.